 - Stage two: full proposal, subject to RVO’s positive evaluation of the quick scan

 Advance Consulting has successfully assisted numerous companies in developing their DHI application.
 In most cases, we have also assisted them in preparing a bankable business plan and attracting funding to financially close their export or investment project.
+Note that Advance Consulting is not affiliated with the programme.
 Contact Elise te Kaat (Elise@advanceconsulting.nl) for a free assessment to find out whether your plan may qualify for financing through the DHI programme and how we can be of your service.